MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 If you aren't an Owner or Contributor for any Azure AI Video Indexer accounts in Azure Government, you're'given an empty experience from which you can start creating your account.

-If you're already a contributor or an administrator of an existing Azure AI Video Indexer account in Azure Government, you're taken to that account and from there you can use the steps described in the regular account section.
+If you're already a contributor or an administrator of an existing Azure AI Video Indexer account in Azure Government, you're taken to that account and from there you can use the steps described in the standard account section.

 ## Classic accounts are deprecated